rafaeldtinoco/portablebpf/README.md

 #### You can clone this and create your own portable eBPF application using this as a base point, instead of relying on BPFCC and having your eBPF bytecode compiled runtime each time you run the app.

+Check [IPsetAudit](https://github.com/rafaeldtinoco/ipsetaudit) tool for an example of this being used.

 ## Output Example

 ```